GoldMember33/MiniFontConverter/README.md

 Allow text conversion from default font to MiniFont style in-game (Minecraft: Java Edition)

 With this plugin, you will be able to convert texts/messages to the MiniFont style.
-In this case, you can use it to easylly decorate GUI inventories' titles and lores, holograms and many more text contents with a fast click & copy in-game chat.
+In this case, you can use it to easily decorate GUI inventories' titles and lores, holograms and many more text contents with a fast click & copy in-game chat.

 Commands: